 When troubleshooting streaming issues, it is recommended to download and install (ODM) to the DW Spectrum® Server or to a workstation computer that shares the same LAN as the Server.

 The application is compatible for Windows OS only, but is a great tool for troubleshooting camera issues.
 ODM scans the network for ONVIF compliant devices that are produced by both Digital Watchdog and by other manufacturers.
 Most importantly, it can be used to test ONVIF video streams.

 Enter the User ID and Password of the camera’s ONVIF profile.

 Live camera video should begin to display in ODM.
-If video does not display, the camera is likely experiencing an ONVIF communication issue.
+If video does not display and the camera’s login is entered correctly, then the camera is likely experiencing an ONVIF communication issue.